 Katherine Dyson emerged from an outhouse and she testified that Peace threatened her with a revolver and shouted “Speak or I’ll fire.”
 Mrs. Dyson ran back into the outhouse and her husband came out to confront the intruder.
 Peace took off, chased by Arthur Dyson.
 Peace turned and fired twice, one bullet hitting Dyson in the temple, killing him.

 The murderer made good his escape and headed to Hull where his wife lived.
 He used his considerable skill at disguises and remained out of the clutches of the law despite a reward of £100 being offered (about £11,600 today).

 The story of the villain on the run was a sensation.
-He was, of course, spotted at numerous widely separated place at the same time, but police started to look inept in their failure to track him down.
+He was, of course, spotted at numerous widely separated place at the same time, and police started to look inept in their failure to track him down.